initiated: Evercore ISI Recommends Momentus Inc (NASDAQ:MNTS) Stock to “an Underperform”

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 18.03 percent of Momentus Inc shares are owned by insiders, and 16.63 percent are held by financial institutions.
-Kabot Brian, the Director at Momentus Inc (MNTS) has sold 400 shares of firm on Oct 02 at a price of $2.17 against the total amount of $868.0.
-In another inside trade, Prime Movers Lab Fund I LP, 10% Owner of Momentus Inc (NASDAQ:MNTS) sold 17,202 shares of the firm on Sep 26 for a total worth of $32902.0 at a price of $1.91.
-An inside trade which took place on Sep 26, 10% Owner of Momentus Inc Prime Movers Lab Fund I LP sold 12,822 shares of firm against total price of $24525.0 at the cost of $1.91 per share.
+Kabot Brian, the Director at Momentus Inc (MNTS) has sold 400 shares of firm on Nov 01 at a price of $3.50 against the total amount of $1400.0.
+In another inside trade, Kabot Brian, Director of Momentus Inc (NASDAQ:MNTS) sold 400 shares of the firm on Oct 02 for a total worth of $868.0 at a price of $2.17.
+An inside trade which took place on Sep 26, 10% Owner of Momentus Inc Prime Movers Lab Fund I LP sold 17,202 shares of firm against total price of $32902.0 at the cost of $1.91 per share.